Hoffit/about-me/README.md

 ### What it does

 It's a simple interactive web site that poses questions to the user with subject matter based on things about me.
-Like places I've lived, my age, or my favorite tv show Rick and Morty!
+Like places I've lived, my age, or my favorite tv show *"Rick and Morty"*

 #### Technology